-- In Interact, verify the endpoints respond to the following query:
+- Use the Interact Ask a Question field to verify that the endpoints respond to the following query:

-Get Computer Name and Tanium Server Name from all machines
+Get Computer Name and Operating System and Tanium Client Version and Tanium Server Name from all machines

-- Review the results grid to verify that all clients on which Tanium Client software was deployed are now reporting.
+- Review the Question Results grid to verify that all endpoints where you deployed Tanium Client software are reporting.

-- You can also go to the System Status page to review recent client registration details.
-Click the menu icon and select Administration > System Status to display the page.
+- (Optional) Go to the Administration > System Status page to review recent client registration details.

 - Select Clients > Check for Updates.

-The CDT reads available versions from content.tanium.com and populates the Client selection box.
+The CDT reads available versions from content.tanium.com and populates the Clients selection box.
 The most recent version for a platform is selected by default.

 - Select the versions you want to download and click OK.

 Any new client software is downloaded to C:\Program Files (x86)\Tanium\Tanium Client Deployment Tool\clients\.
-If there is no new client software, the CDT displays a message indicating there are no updates.
+If no new client software exists, the CDT displays a message indicating this.

-You must be able to connect to content.tanium.com to download the client manifest JSON file and the client software files.
+You must be able to connect to content.tanium.com to download the Tanium Client manifest JSON file and the client software files.
 If necessary, you can use the advanced settings file to change the SSH timeout and to configure proxy server settings.

 Open a text editor as administrator and edit the TaniumClientDeploy.exe.config file in the \Program Files (x86)\Tanium\Tanium Client Deployment Tool\ directory.